-- Location: click on Location to open a map, where you can search, locate, and select your address. - Time Zone: OpenSprinkler uses your location to automatically detect your time zone, Daylight Savings Time (DST) setting, and obtain weather data online.
-If you would like to manually set timezone, you should leave the Location field empty. - Enable Logging: enable logging (data will be stored in the internal flash or microSD card).
-Default is on.
+- Location: click on Location to open a map, where you can search, locate, and select your address. - PWS location: if you prefer using WUnderground PWS location, you need to provide a valid WU key in the Advanced tab, submit, then come back to Location settings, and the blue dots will show PWS locations. - Time Zone: OpenSprinkler uses your location to automatically detect your time zone, Daylight Savings Time (DST) setting, and obtain weather data online.
+If you would like to manually set the timezone, you should: 1) leave the Location field empty, and 2) disable NTP Sync (in the Advanced tab). - Enable Logging: enable logging (data will be stored in the internal flash or microSD card).
+Default is on. - Use Metric: the UI will automatically detect unit system (imperial vs. metric), but you can also manually set unit system.